-Where the Company may use options, forwards and other derivative instruments for both the purpose of meeting the investment objectives of the Company and hedging against price or currency fluctuations, the ACD's ability to use these strategies may be limited by market conditions, regulatory limits and tax considerations.
+The Company may use options, forwards and other derivative instruments for the purpose of hedging against either price or currency fluctuations.
+The ACD's ability to use these strategies may be limited by market conditions, regulatory limits and tax considerations.
 Use of these strategies involves certain special risks, including (i) imperfect correlation between movements in the securities or currency on which a futures or options contract is based and movements in the securities or currencies in the Company; (ii) the absence of a liquid market for any particular instrument at any particular time; and (iii) possible impediments to the ability to meet redemption requests or other short-term obligations because of the percentage of the Company's assets segregated to cover its obligations.
 Hedging strategies necessarily add costs to the Company.

-14. FAIR TREATMENT OF INVESTORS
+15. FAIR TREATMENT OF INVESTORS